-Jimmy Kimmel Slams New GOP Healthcare Bill, Charges Sen. Bill Cassidy ‘Lied To My Face’
+Jimmy Kimmel Slams New GOP Healthcare Bill, Says Sen. Bill Cassidy ‘Lied To My Face’

 Comedian Jimmy Kimmel is blasting the latest Republican healthcare proposal as heartless and not in the best interest of most Americans.

-“They’re taking care of the people who give them money like insurance companies, and we’re all just looking at our Instagram accounts liking things, while they’re voting on whether people can afford to keep their children alive or not,” Kimmel ranting during Tuesday night’s telecast of Jimmy Kimmel Live!
+“They’re taking care of the people who give them money like insurance companies, and we’re all just looking at our Instagram accounts liking things, while they’re voting on whether people can afford to keep their children alive or not,” Kimmel ranted during Tuesday night’s telecast of Jimmy Kimmel Live!

-“Most of the congress people who vote on this bill probably won’t even read it” he added.
+“Most of the congress-people who vote on this bill probably won’t even read it,” he added.
 “And they want us to do the same thing.
 They want us to treat it like an iTunes service agreement.”

 Kimmel sounded off after Louisiana Republican Senator and bill sponsor Bill Cassidy invoked his name in touting the bill.

-Cassidy appeared on an episode of Kimmel Live! back in May where the two talked about healthcare and in the wake of the bill now being floated through congress boasted it passes the “Jimmy Kimmel test.”
+Cassidy appeared on an episode of Kimmel Live! back in May, where the two talked about healthcare and in the wake of the bill now being floated through Congress boasted it passes the “Jimmy Kimmel test.”

-Kimmel has been an outspoken advocate of healthcare ever since his young son was diagnosed with a heart condition and he began to openly wonder how someone without the benefits of Obamacare might be able to be handle all the massive costs associated with dealing with life-threating health conditions.
+Kimmel has been an outspoken advocate of healthcare ever since his young son was diagnosed with a heart condition, and he began to openly wonder how someone without the benefits of Obamacare might be able to handle all the massive costs associated with dealing with life-threating health conditions.

 As details about the latest GOP bill being promoted have leaked to the public, Kimmel again felt compelled to weigh in.